bet4a/d3wiki/Time-Formatting.md

 * %b - abbreviated month name.
 * %B - full month name.
 * %c - date and time, as "%a %b %e %H:%M:%S %Y".
-* %d - day of the month as a decimal number [01,31].
+* %d - zero-padded day of the month as a decimal number [01,31].
+* %e - space-padded day of the month as a decimal number [ 1,31].
 * %H - hour (24-hour clock) as a decimal number [00,23].
 * %I - hour (12-hour clock) as a decimal number [01,12].
 * %j - day of the year as a decimal number [001,366].